-This hegemony, however, is being seriously challenged as President Trump’s protectionist stance creates a void another global power seeks to fill, and that power is China.
+This hegemony, however, is being seriously challenged, as President Trump’s protectionist stance creates a void that another global power seeks to fill, and that power is China.

-China has also, for some time now, been building airports, railways, factories and communication networks across the world that brings with them large amounts of influence in their host countries that’s used carefully by the Chinese government.
+China has also, for some time now, been building airports, railways, factories and communication networks across the world that bring with them large amounts of influence in their host countries, influence that’s used carefully by the Chinese government.
 These ambitious building projects lead to the creation of economic zones, with Australia being one of them.

-Washington has shifted its focus from one looking at strengthening its relationships with Intergovernmental Organisations (IGO) such as the UN and NATO and maintaining a strong, but very expensive, position as global hegemon, to a more internally focused direction.
-This shift has naturally formed a void China was more than happy to fill.
-But, will China seek to prevent conflict and create a more stable Middle East?
+Washington has shifted its focus – from strengthening its external relationships with inter-governmental organisations (IGO) such as the UN and NATO and maintaining a strong, but very expensive, position as global hegemon – to a more internal direction.
+This shift has naturally formed a void that China was more than happy to fill, but will China seek to prevent conflict and create a more stable Middle East?
 Or will its focus only be concerned with how Beijing can financially benefit?

-China’s traditionally placed a heavy emphasis on the use of soft power to achieve its desired outcomes.
+China has traditionally placed a heavy emphasis on the use of soft power to achieve its desired outcomes.
 Soft power, for those unfamiliar with this term, refers to the cultural and social influence wielded by a particular society within another.
-This could be anything from pop stars, advertisements, movies and also financial and economic influence.
+This could be anything from pop stars to advertisements and movies and also financial and economic influence.

-But, China’s also shown its capable of aggression and even war should the situation require it.
-The Korean war, minor conflicts with India and its aggressive stance in the South and East China seas prove this.
+China has also shown it’s capable of aggression and even war, should the situation require it.
+The Korean War, minor conflicts with India and its aggressive stance in the South and East China seas, prove this.

-But, despite these signs and growing trade relations, there is still something preventing China from fully replacing the US in the middle east.
-And that something is its relationship with Iran.
-These close ties make Arab leaders cautious when conducting deals with China, compelling them to maintain a productive relationship with the US, something that for the time being is still possible.
+Despite these signs and growing trade relations, there is still something preventing China from fully replacing the US in the Middle East, and that something is its relationship with Iran.
+These close ties make Arab leaders cautious when conducting deals with China, compelling them to maintain a productive relationship with the US, something that is still possible, for the time being.

-The constant wars the US has waged in the middle east, for a variety of reasons, are largely seen to have not benefitted the US in any particularly significant way.
-This then makes the idea of pulling out of the middle east completely or at least mostly an attractive policy.
+The constant wars that the US has waged in the Middle East, for a variety of reasons, are largely seen not to have benefitted the US in any particularly significant way.
+This, then, makes the idea of pulling out of the Middle East completely, or at least mostly, an attractive policy.

-However, policymakers in Washington should understand that this withdrawal is essentially handing over the position of regional hegemon to a powerful state with completely different, and perhaps disconcerting, interests.
+Policymakers in Washington should, however, understand that this withdrawal is essentially handing over the position of regional hegemon to a powerful state with completely different, and perhaps disconcerting, interests.